MilanObrenovic/spring-boot-aws-fargate/README.md

 ECS Fargate.
 This example is a simple full CRUD Notes application.

+A GitHub CI/CD workflow has also been integrated so that on each push to this (`main`) branch, it will automatically deploy the latest version of the backend Spring Boot application to AWS Fargate.

 # 0. Technologies used

 | Technology       | Version             |